d-koppenhagen/angular-tag-cloud-module/README.md

 ```

 # Full Documentation
-For having a look at the full documentation navigate in the directory `angular-tag-cloud-module` and run `npm run doc` via console (probably you have to install the nodejs dependencies before: `npm install`).
+For having a look at the full documentation navigate in the directory `src` and run `npm run doc` via console (probably you have to install the nodejs dependencies before: `npm install`).

 # Usage